itsuncheng/DeepStyle/README.md

 # DeepStyle: Using State-of-the-Art Deep Learning to Generate Realistic High Fashion Clothing and Styles

-This is the official repository for the Medium Article that contains all the relevant source code, jupyter notebooks, and configuration files for the paper.
+This is the official repository for the Medium Article [Part 1](https://towardsdatascience.com/deepstyle-f8557ab9e7b?source=friends_link&sk=165ce861dbcb0b5710151e4e10b9a4df) and [Part 2](https://towardsdatascience.com/deepstyle-part-2-4ca2ae822ba0?source=friends_link&sk=0af260bec9e2d46b4a062d73c7157c6a) that contains all the relevant source code, jupyter notebooks, and configuration files for the paper.
 The paper is also included in the repository and can be found [here](https://github.com/itsuncheng/DeepStyle/blob/master/full_paper.pdf).

 ## Brief Description of the Files